 ), rounds the far side of the mesa then returns to the start.

-The main trail stays near the base of the mesa, which has the arch and sand pipe along its steeper west side, and various minor ridges and valleys on the less sloping east side, while a partial alternative route climbs to the top of the mesa; a briefly steep path that has better views of the surrounding landscape though not necessarily of the arch, as this is out of sight, however it may be reached by a short diversion.
+The main trail stays near the base of the mesa, which has the arch and sand pipe along its steeper west side, and various minor ridges and valleys on the less sloping east side, while a partial alternative route climbs to the top of the mesa; a briefly steep path that has better views of the surrounding landscape though not necessarily of the (site of the) arch, as this is out of sight, however it may be reached by a short diversion.

 Edge of the Mesa

 The trail proceeds south, through a gap near the end of a line of pinnacles, and across the southern edge of the mesa, now quite high above the undulating earthen hills below, giving good views towards the distant Paria River, before turning north, back towards the sandstone formations of the mesa.
-Another vertical ravine, similar in form to the one below the arch, is topped by a thin slab of rock, so this is likely also to become an arch, perhaps in a few centuries.
+Another vertical ravine, similar in form to the one below the arch, is topped by a thin slab of rock, so this is likely to become a replacement arch, perhaps in a few centuries.

 The Upper Trail

 A junction marks the start of the more interesting upper route; up a few roughly-cut steps in a sandstone slope and over a rocky brow to the flat plateau above the Sentinel, and on to the vicinity of the arch.
-A very short walk west leads to the edge of the mesa and the top of a little gully, which can be followed a short distance, down two drops each of several feet, to a viewpoint directly opposite the arch - the view used in park literature.
+A very short walk west leads to the edge of the mesa and the top of a little gully, which can be followed a short distance, down two drops each of several feet, to a viewpoint directly opposite the remains of the arch - the view formerly used in park literature.
 Beyond here, the trail swiftly zig-zags down the slope on the north side of the mesa to another junction, with the lower route, and ends 300 feet further at the parking lot.